dotnet/docs/docs/orleans/host/configuration-guide/serialization.md

 The rules are:

 1. Scan all types in all assemblies which reference the core Orleans library.
-1. Out of those assemblies: generate serializers for types that are directly referenced in grain interfaces method signatures or state class signature or for any type that is marked with  `[Serializable]` attribute.
+1. Out of those assemblies: generate serializers for types that are directly referenced in grain interfaces method signatures or state class signature or for any type that is marked with  <xref:System.SerializableAttribute>.
-1. In addition, a grain interface or implementation project can point to arbitrary types for serialization generation by adding a `[KnownType]` or `[KnownAssembly]` assembly-level attributes to tell code generator to generate serializers for specific types or all eligible types within an assembly.
+1. In addition, a grain interface or implementation project can point to arbitrary types for serialization generation by adding a `[KnownType]` or <xref:Orleans.CodeGeneration.KnownAssemblyAttribute> assembly-level attributes to tell code generator to generate serializers for specific types or all eligible types within an assembly.
+For more information on assembly-level attributes, see [Apply attributes at the assembly level](../../../standard/attributes/applying-attributes.md#apply-attributes-at-the-assembly-level).

 ## Serialization providers

 Orleans supports integration with third-party serializers using a provider model.
-This requires an implementation of the `IExternalSerializer` type described in the custom serialization section of this document.
+This requires an implementation of the <xref:Orleans.Serialization.IExternalSerializer> type described in the custom serialization section of this document.
 Integrations for some common serializers are maintained alongside Orleans, for example:

-* [Protocol Buffers](https://developers.google.com/protocol-buffers/): `Orleans.Serialization.ProtobufSerializer` from the [Microsoft.Orleans.OrleansGoogleUtils](https://www.nuget.org/packages/Microsoft.Orleans.OrleansGoogleUtils/) NuGet package.
+* [Protocol Buffers](https://developers.google.com/protocol-buffers/): <xref:Orleans.Serialization.ProtobufSerializer?displayProperty=fullName> from the [Microsoft.Orleans.OrleansGoogleUtils](https://www.nuget.org/packages/Microsoft.Orleans.OrleansGoogleUtils/) NuGet package.
-* [Bond](https://github.com/microsoft/bond/): `Orleans.Serialization.BondSerializer` from the [Microsoft.Orleans.Serialization.Bond](https://www.nuget.org/packages/Microsoft.Orleans.Serialization.Bond/) NuGet package.
+* [Bond](https://github.com/microsoft/bond/): <xref:Orleans.Serialization.BondSerializer?displayProperty=fullName> from the [Microsoft.Orleans.Serialization.Bond](https://www.nuget.org/packages/Microsoft.Orleans.Serialization.Bond/) NuGet package.
-* [Newtonsoft.Json AKA Json.NET](https://www.newtonsoft.com/json): `Orleans.Serialization.OrleansJsonSerializer` from the core Orleans library.
+* [Newtonsoft.Json AKA Json.NET](https://www.newtonsoft.com/json): <xref:Orleans.Serialization.OrleansJsonSerializer?displayProperty=fullName> from the core Orleans library.

 Custom implementation of `IExternalSerializer` is described in the Writing Custom Serializers section below.